Who was Mary of Nazareth?

 This account of events around Jesus’ birth starts with a genealogy.
 By Jewish standards of the time, it is a strange genealogy.
 It includes the names of four women, a very unusual thing to do.
 Biblical genealogies usually only mention men’s names.
 So why is this one different?

-The second woman in the Matthew’s genealogy is Rahab, a prostitute in Jericho.
+- Rahab is the second in Matthew’s genealogy.
+She is a prostitute in Jericho.
 At considerable risk to herself, she helps Joshua, the leader of the Jewish people after Moses, in his efforts to capture Jericho.
 When Jericho is captured, the lives of her parents and family are spared by the rampaging soldiers.
 Joshua 2:1-21, 6:22-25)

-The fourth woman mentioned in the genealogy of Jesus is ‘the wife of Uriah’ – the great queen of Israel, Bathsheba.
-She is married to another man, but King David sees her and lusts after her.
+- Bathsheba is the fourth woman mentioned in the genealogy of Jesus.
+She is the wife of Uriah, but King David sees her and lusts after her.
 She may have been raped, or she may be complicit in the act, but through her eventual marriage to David she becomes wife of one king and mother of the next, King Solomon.
 She is an extraordinary woman whose illicit pregnancy eventually benefits the whole of Israel.
 (2 Samuel 11:1-26, 12:15-25, 1 Kings 1:1-37, 2:10-25)

 What sort of man was Joseph?